annytab/a-doxservr-client/README.md

 This library is available as a NuGet package: <a href="https://www.nuget.org/packages/Annytab.Doxservr.Client/">a-doxservr-client (NuGet Gallery)</a>

-You can add DoxservrAccountsClient and DoxservrFilesClient to IHttpClientFactory in ASP.NET Core 2.1.
+You can add DoxservrAccountsClient and DoxservrFilesClient to IHttpClientFactory in ASP.NET Core 2.1 or later version.
 See the TestProgram for examples on how to use clients.

 ```
 // Create api options
 services.Configure<DoxservrOptions>(configuration.GetSection("DoxservrOptions"));
 services.Configure<AzureBlobOptions>(configuration.GetSection("AzureBlobOptions"));

-// Add repositories
+// Add client
-services.AddHttpClient<IDoxservrAccountsClient, DoxservrAccountsClient>();
+services.AddHttpClient<IDoxservrAccountsClient, DoxservrAccountsClient>().ConfigurePrimaryHttpMessageHandler(() =>
+                new HttpClientHandler { AutomaticDecompression = DecompressionMethods.GZip | DecompressionMethods.Deflate });
-services.AddHttpClient<IDoxservrFilesClient, DoxservrFilesClient>();
+services.AddHttpClient<IDoxservrFilesClient, DoxservrFilesClient>().ConfigurePrimaryHttpMessageHandler(() =>
+                new HttpClientHandler { AutomaticDecompression = DecompressionMethods.GZip | DecompressionMethods.Deflate });
-services.AddHttpClient<IAzureBlobsClient, AzureBlobsClient>();
+services.AddHttpClient<IAzureBlobsClient, AzureBlobsClient>().ConfigurePrimaryHttpMessageHandler(() =>
+                new HttpClientHandler { AutomaticDecompression = DecompressionMethods.GZip | DecompressionMethods.Deflate });
 ```

 You can also create clients with the constructor by adding a HttpClient and IOptions.